May be used to fulfill Technology Credits. Technology Graduation Requirements: 1 Credit Total.

 Portfolio development will include drawing from observation, one-point perspective, color theory, and applying the principles of design.

 This course is creatively challenging.
 It is designed for students who wish to study art at a college level or seek a more challenging art course.
-A working webcam (provided by PALCS) or a digital camera is required for this course.
+A working scanner (provided by PALCS) or a digital camera is required for this course.
 A Portfolio Review is required prior to enrollment in the course.

 ½ credit | Spring | Grades 11-12

-Prerequisite: Honors Art Portfolio or Teacher Recommendation.
+Prerequisite: Honors Art Portfolio, Teacher Recommendation, or Portfolio Review

 Students will demonstrate development and proficiency positive/negative space, charcoal portraiture, watercolor, clay sculpture, textural acrylic painting, independent study, and a digital portfolio project